AndrewShamrey/AndrewShamrey/README.md

 I am a JavaScript FullStack Developer with a focus on results and development, through deep knowledge in technologies, building effective processes and communication on a project.
 In my spare time, I create beautiful and productive applications.

-In general, my technical experience is about one year of commercial software development on technologies such as Core Javascript, HTML5, CSS3.
+In general, my technical experience is about one year of commercial software development on technologies such as Core JavaScript, TypeScript, HTML5, CSS3.
 During this time I worked with such libraries/frameworks as React/Redux, Node.js, AWS, Serverless.

-Primary skill - Development of client applications in React.
+Primary skill - Development of serverless applications in NodeJS.
 Experience in developing applications using JS, React, Redux, TypeScript.
 REST API development using Express.
+Writing API-, Unit- and Contract tests for different applications.
 HTML/CSS cross-browser development.
+Responsive design.
+Basic knowledges in React Native development.
-Responsive design Development of projects for corporate networks using Cisco IOS.
+Development of projects for corporate networks using Cisco IOS.
 Team supervision and setuping development methodologies.